Gold-plated rose stolen from NYC 9/11 memorial

-New York City police are searching for a man accused of stealing a gold-plated rose from a Manhattan church memorial honoring the victims of 9/11.
+A young man has been arrested on charges of stealing a gold-plated rose from a Manhattan church memorial honoring the victims of 9/11.

 The metal flower had served as the centerpiece of a memorial at the Church of St. Francis of Assisi, whose long-time pastor, Father Mychal Judge, was crushed by falling rubble while praying for victims and rescuers on the morning of the attack.